Home of English Grammar

 2. You should get your license renewed at once or pay a fine.

-3. As / Since there is no demand for this type of book, I cannot place an order.
+3. Either could be used here there is no demand for this type of book, I cannot place an order.

-4. My grandfather has never flown in an airplane; neither / nor does he want to fly in one.
+4. My grandfather has never flown in an airplane; Either could be used here does he want to fly in one.

 5. I am very tired because I have been working all day.